top of page

 This week campers will learn about the animal classification system and what characteristics belong to the different animal classes

-Rad Reptiles—Monday, June 12, 2023
+Rad Reptiles—Monday, June 17, 2024

 What makes a reptile different from a warm-blooded creature like a mammal?
 Slither around the Zoo with us and explore the wonderful world of turtles, tortoises, lizards, and snakes during this scaly fun adventure!

-Animal Grossology—Tuesday, June 13, 2023
+Animal Grossology—Tuesday, June 18, 2024

 Spend the day learning about the slimly, creepy, and weird world of insects and amphibians.
 With crafts, games, and wild encounters this will be a day like no other!

-Beautiful Birds—Wednesday, June 14, 2023
+Beautiful Birds—Wednesday, June 19, 2024

 Get ready to soar into fun feathered facts about not only our ambassador birds but also about some majestic birds that live right around you, here in Indiana!

-Marvelous Mammals—Thursday, June 15, 2023
+Marvelous Mammals—Thursday, June 20, 2024

 Lions, tigers, and bears, Oh My!
 Did you know here at Washington Park Zoo we are home to some marvelous mammals, and we can’t wait to introduce you to them!
-Join us in the final day of Class Act Zoo Camp!
+Join us on the final day of Class Act Zoo Camp!

 Time: 9 am – 2 pm